DARK

 “Take a bite,” one of the black things said.

-He liked the idea, so he put it in his mouth.
-The playpen tasted good, so maybe this tasted good too.
+He liked the idea, so he grabbed the long black thing.
+The playpen always tasted good, so maybe this tasted good too.
+He put it in his mouth.
 It also tasted like dirt—and something else.
 He liked the new flavor.
 It was warm—pleasantly so.
 A sensation like the one from the yummy stuff mommy put in his mouth when she made those funny “choo-choo” noises.

-It was the voice that scared him more than the dark things.
+But the voice scared him more than the dark things.
+Heavy footsteps came toward him.
 He looked up while the dark black things hissed and disappeared back to where they came.
 They vanished between the atoms and molecules and light and dark spaces of the universe.
-In their place, his father appeared and rushed where Derek sat.
-Derek watched his father who approached with that look on his face that was just like the one on Derek’s mother’s earlier.
+In their place, his father appeared, arms outstretched, his face flushed with panic.
+His daddy rushed to where Derek sat.
+Derek watched his father approached, his face strained with fear.
+It was the same look that Derek’s mother gave earlier.

-“No!” his father yelled, arms stretched toward him.
+“No!” his father yelled as large hands came toward him.

-In the years after this moment, Derek would never remember he bit down on it.
-He’d only remember the flash of light, the heat, the strange tingle followed by the biting sting—and the pain.
+In the years after this moment, Derek would never remember he biting down on it.
+He’d only remember the flash of light, the heat, the strange tingle followed by the awful sting—he’d forever remember the pain.
 So much pain.
 He’d always remember the pain.

-In the moment, Derek had no words to explain it, words still meant little to him.
-His body tensed, limbs, stomach, neck, shoulders all locked into a rigid statue.
-His jaw tightened and locked, teeth clamped harder on the cord in his mouth.
+Derek had no words to explain it.
+He just knew it hurt worse than any pain he’d ever felt.
+His body tensed— limbs, stomach, neck, and shoulders all locked into a rigid statue.
+His jaw tightened, teeth clamped hard on the cord in his mouth.
 He couldn’t stop.
-He started to drool uncontrollably.
+He began to drool uncontrollably.
 Heavy hands grabbed him under his arms, and he was lifted from the ground, violently.

 Then everything went black.